PHP-HIG/Planning/README.md

 disruptive should be considered for exclusion in this code.
 Punishment should never be meted out on an individual basis in excess of what is allowed by this code.
-Anything that excludes someone from being involved in the PHP community should be egegrious and continuing in nature.
+Anything that excludes someone from being involved in the PHP community should be egregious and persistent in nature.

 #### Constructive Content